Z-Warriors-Hackers/AptoFluence/README.md

 AptoFluence lets **sellers** run performance-driven campaigns and **automatically engage the next best influencer** when KPIs slip—using **Aptos Move** smart contracts for events, rotation, and payout intents.

+# 📖 Project Description

+AptoFluence is a Web3 influencer marketing platform that automates campaign management and influencer engagement using Aptos Move smart contracts.
+Sellers create campaigns with clear KPIs, budgets, and ranked influencer tiers.
+Real-time sales tracking (via oracle integration) determines campaign success—if performance drops, the system automatically reassigns the campaign to the next influencer with higher credibility.

+Payments are managed through smart contract–backed escrow intents, ensuring funds are only released after deliverables are approved or KPIs are achieved.
+Influencers maintain transparent profiles with pricing, credibility scores, and proof of past work, while sellers gain insights into ROI, cost per conversion, and campaign impact.

+By combining React-based dashboards, a Node.js backend, and Aptos blockchain contracts, AptoFluence provides a frictionless, scalable, and transparent solution for modern influencer marketing in the Web3 creator economy.
 ---

+#🌍 Vision

+To revolutionize influencer marketing by building a trustless, transparent, and automated ecosystem where businesses maximize ROI and influencers are rewarded fairly based on real performance.
+AptoFluence envisions a world where brands and creators collaborate without middlemen, empowered by the speed, security, and scalability of the Aptos blockchain.

 ## 🌟 Key Features